 Locality (L) - The name of the user's city.

 State/Province (ST) - The name of the user's state or province.

-After you click OK, you'll be prompted to export the client certificate a.k.a. private key.
-Enter a filename.
-In our experience, it's usually best to add the .pfx extension.
+After you click OK, you'll be prompted to export the client certificate's private key file.
+Enter a filename for that file.
 Enter a password as well to protect it.
 Lastly, specify a format.
 We recommend PKCS12.
 Click OK to proceed.

 Save the file when prompted.

 Your newly created client certificate should then be added to your Client Keys under the Certificates node.
-Double-check it to see if everything's good.
+Verify that everything is working correctly.

-In our next post, we'll show you how to put our newly created client certificate to good use by enabling client certificate authentication on JSCAPE MFT Server's HTTPS, FTPS, and WebDAVs services.
-Stay tuned for that!
+If you’re still having a hard time grasping the concept, don’t worry.
+In our next post, we'll show you how to put your newly created client certificate to good use by enabling client certificate authentication on JSCAPE MFT Server's AS2 service.